Nayana-2003/climateConnect/README.md

 # climateConnect
-A website for sharing climate action events, opinions, and volunteering opportunities.
+Our website allows you to view and create climate action events while providing downloadable resources with the knowledge and tools needed to take meaningful action against climate change.